 Water And/Or Sanitary Sewer Capacity Evaluation

 A water and/or sanitary sewer capacity evaluation is required for all water and sanitary sewer improvements.
 A letter should be submitted to PUD requesting an evaluation.
 This request should include the name of the proposed development, street address, tax parcel identification number, proposed density of the development, the zoning designation, proposed domestic water and sanitary sewer demands, location map, plan showing proposed development, and a dwg file containing a plan of the proposed development when available.
 The fee for evaluations are: $115 for Sanitary Sewer and $35 for Water.
-Contact Greg Jackson for additional information.
+Contact John Halley for additional information.

 For those in need of maps of the Athens-Clarke County water and sanitary sewer system in a particular area, please visit our Utility Viewer.
 For more information contact Trae Timmerman.

 Water And/Or Sanitary Sewer Construction Inspection

 All proposed water and/or sanitary sewer improvements must be inspected by PUD.
 The contractor must contact the assigned inspector 24 hours prior to beginning utility construction.
 Contact Chad Bridges at for additional information.

 All contractors installing public water and/or sanitary sewer lines must be approved by PUD.
 Approved contractors must be a Licensed Utility Contractor in the State of Georgia, have one million dollars general liability insurance & worker’s compensation coverage policies, have five references, three of which must be municipalities, and submit a list of equipment to PUD.
-Contact John Halley for additional information.
+Contact Chad Bridges for additional information.

 Water and/or sanitary sewer improvements involving extensions of mains require a contract to be executed between a developer and Athens-Clarke County (ACC) along with the payment of administrative fees to cover the costs of line inspection, possible tap, labor & materials charges, etc. Contact Denise Dickson for additional information.